-Dr. David Christiansen was named Deputy Superintendent and Chief of Schools for the School District of Palm Beach County (SDPBC) in July of 2015.
-SDPBC is the 11th largest district in the country with a student enrollment of more than 192,000 students and an annual budget of $2.3 billion.
-SDPBC is the largest employer in Palm Beach County with over 21,000 employees, including approximately 13,000 teachers.
+Dr. David Christiansen is serving in his third year as the Deputy Superintendent and Chief of Schools for the School District of Palm Beach County (SDPBC), the 11th largest district in the country with a student enrollment of nearly 195,000 students and an annual budget of $2.9 billion, and the largest employer in Palm Beach County with over 24,000 employees, including 13,000 teachers.

-- Created and implemented process to increase teacher voice and support systems, Elevating and Supporting Effective Teachers and Teaching, (ECET2) with 150 teachers from across school system
+- Created and implemented process to increase teacher voice and support systems, Elevating and Supporting Effective Teachers and Teaching, (ECET2) with 150 teacher representatives from across school system

 - Increased teacher support and collaboration through the expansion of Professional Learning Communities (PLC’s), and the creation of year-round Single School Culture Coordinators for Title I schools